caffeinetv/libcaffeine/README.md

 **TODO:** Linux

 ## Code style

+`.clang-format` is the source of truth.
+Ignore anything here that conflicts.

 Rule of thumb: mimic the style of whatever is around what you're changing.
 Here are some decided-on details: